-BUGS (Bayesian inference Using Gibbs Sampling) is a program for analyzing Bayesian graphical models via Markov Chain Monte Carlo (MCMC) simulation [1].
+BUGS (Bayesian inference Using Gibbs Sampling) is a program for analyzing Bayesian graphical models via Markov Chain Monte Carlo (MCMC) simulation (Spiegelhalter, Thomas, Best, and Lunn (2002b)).
 It is aimed at applied statisticians who have a problem that does not fit into a standard model class, but who do not wish to write their own custom software.
 BUGS fills an important role by making the analysis of problems with various sources of "complexity" such as random effects, measurement error and missing data accessible to a wide audience.

 The BUGS project has promoted the Bayesian approach not only through the BUGS program, but also through the accompanying documentation, which includes a large collection of worked examples taken from the literature, and practical advice on model construction and criticism.
 The development team have also used BUGS as a platform for exploring new ideas in Bayesian modelling.
-Recently they proposed the "Deviance information criterion" [2], a Bayesian analogue of the Akaike Information Criterion, which has been implemented in WinBUGS and will most likely become very popular as a result.
+Recently Spiegelhalter, Best, Carlin, and van der Linde (2002a) proposed the "Deviance information criterion", a Bayesian analogue of the Akaike Information Criterion, which has been implemented in WinBUGS and will most likely become very popular as a result.
 More speculative ideas, such as "cuts" in the graph, which allow only a one-way flow of information in the graph, have also been implemented.